kellerben/dudle/README.md

 # Authors
  * Benjamin Kellermann <Benjamin dot Kellermann at gmx in Germany>
- * a lot of contributers of small code pieces
+ * a lot of contributors of small code pieces

 # License
 GNU AGPL v3 or higher (see file License)